Why Train Breathing?

 If you haven't read anything up until this point, at least take away this message.
 Shallow breathing uses muscles in your chest, neck, and upper back, making them chronically tight and leading to imbalances and discomfort.
 When you're doing your foam rolling and stretching, breathe with your diaphragm -- this will allow your body to shift from a state of stress to a state of relaxation, and your muscles can finally release all that tension.
 Sometimes it's the simple things that really are the most important…!!

-For more information call our team at Omega Chiropractic Center - Sports Performance & Nutrition in Apex today!
+For more information call our team at Omega Chiropractic Center - Sports Performance & Nutrition in Apex NC today!

 Monday